redhat-developer-adoption-emea/cloud-native-guides/inventory-spring-boot-maven-implementation.md

 EOF
 ~~~

-As we have mentioned a couple of time, we need the deployment to use the `openshift` profile when running in Openshift... and this profile should include the information to set up the DataSource acoordingly...
+As we have mentioned a couple of times, we need the deployment to use the `openshift` profile when running in Openshift... and this profile should include the information to set up the DataSource acoordingly...
 So what's left is creating the properties file for our profile.

 > **Pay attention to the # PostgreSQL section**, all the other data is as it was before and so it's not repeated in this new properties file
 >